 Melanie Raymond, OAM, BA (Hons) MA (Hons) MAICD

-Melanie holds a number of leadership positions including a member of both the Victorian Premier’s Ice Taskforce and Taskforce on Rough Sleeping, and is Chair of Melbourne’s newest philanthropic fund Melbourne Connected Communities.
+Melanie holds a number of leadership positions including a member of both the Victorian Premier’s Ice Taskforce and Taskforce on Rough Sleeping, and is Chair of the philanthropic fund Connected Communities Melbourne.
 She is a former Chair of the Victorian Prostitution Control Council and the Victorian Liquor Licensing Council, Chair of the Australian Institute of Company Directors Not for Profit Advisory Committee and was a Director of the Metropolitan Fire Brigade where she also chaired the CFA-MFB Joint Activities Committee.
 Melanie has served as an elected councillor in her local municipality.

 The Hon Monica Gould